Glossary definitionBrowse the neighboring terms

 AI-generated workplace content that looks polished and complete, then falls apart when someone tries to act on it.
 The sender appears productive; the receiver inherits hidden cleanup work.

-Workslop arrives as a memo, project plan, slide deck, or analysis that looks finished at a glance.
+Workslop is AI-generated workplace content that looks polished and complete, then falls apart when someone tries to act on it.
+A memo, project plan, slide deck, or analysis arrives looking finished at a glance.
 The formatting is clean, the sections are neatly labeled, and the language is confident.
-The problem surfaces when a colleague tries to act on it: the action items are vague, the numbers do not trace back to real sources, the recommendations contradict each other on closer reading, and follow-up questions reveal that the author never verified the substance.
-The net effect is negative productivity, because the receiver now spends time untangling a polished-looking document that created more work than it saved.
+Then a colleague tries to act on it: the action items are vague, the numbers do not trace back to real sources, the recommendations contradict each other, and follow-up questions reveal that the author never verified the substance.
+The net effect is negative productivity.
+The receiver now spends time untangling a polished-looking document that created more work than it saved.

 Builder example

-Builders of workplace AI tools should measure value from the receiver's perspective, not the sender's.
+Measure value from the receiver's perspective.
 A tool that helps someone generate a beautiful brief in five minutes has failed if it costs the recipient thirty minutes of cleanup, clarification, and fact-checking.
-The real test of a workplace AI feature is whether the artifact actually moves the next person's work forward.
+The real test of a workplace AI feature is whether the artifact moves the next person's work forward.

 A teammate sends an AI-written competitive analysis with executive-summary formatting, no sources, no tradeoffs, and no recommendation.